PankratzLab/Genvisis-Docs/AppendixAGenomeStudio/export-reports-for-further-analysis.md

 The FinalReport files can now be used in a Genvisis project

 Genvisis can read .gz files, so the finished reports should be gzipped to save storage space.

+NOTE: Strand designation terminology explained: The design allele is on the probe.
+The alternate alleles (A/B) are on the DNA molecule. +/-: Plus is the strand with 5' end at the tip of the short arm.
+TOP: adenine is the A allele; BOT: thymine is the A allele.
+Forward/Reverse: The forward strand is the longest flanking strand for a reference SNP in the NCBI database.